psi4/psi4/doc/sphinxman/source/pcmsolver.rst

 * If using |PSIfour| built from source, and anaconda or miniconda has already been installed (instructions at :ref:`sec:quickconda`), PCMSolver can be obtained through ``conda install pcmsolver``.
-  Then enable it as a feature with :makevar:`ENABLE_CheMPS2`, hint its location with :makevar:`CMAKE_PREFIX_PATH`, and rebuild |PSIfour| to detect PCMSolver and activate dependent code.
+  Then enable it as a feature with :makevar:`ENABLE_PCMSolver`, hint its location with :makevar:`CMAKE_PREFIX_PATH`, and rebuild |PSIfour| to detect PCMSolver and activate dependent code.